Lower Slaughter

 SATURDAY 14-9-24

 It was a peaceful night, but The Chef wasn't feeling very much better this morning.
 There was no point in our remaining in the pub car park as she wasn't up to doing any kind of activity and so we moved on.
 Firstly it was a stop at the Tesco store a few miles down the road for a few bits and pieces, then off to our destination.
 Not too far down the road we came across a garage which sold LPG and so we were straight in.
-These days LPG costs one pound a litre, it doesn't seem so long ago that it cost half that, but then I suppose there was a time when Woodbine cigarettes were three pence a packet.
+These days LPG costs one pound a litre, it doesn't seem so long ago that it cost half that, but then I suppose there was a time when ten Woodbine cigarettes were thruppence a packet.

 It felt so good to be stocked up again with gas.
 We carry two large cylinders and we've only used one so far which is pretty good considering it's powered the fridge 24/7 except for the hours we've been driving, provided us with all our hot water and central heating as well as the cooking.
 It now means we won't have to worry about getting any further down the road (my Plan A was to fill at the Morrisons supermarket in Stratford upon Avon).